b-a0/pigallery2/README.md

 To configure it, run `PiGallery2` first to create `config.json` file, then edit it and restart.
 The app has a nice UI for settings, you may use that too.

 Default user: `admin` pass: `admin`.
-(It is not possible to change the admin password, you need to create another user and delete the default `admin` user, see  [#220](https://github.com/bpatrik/pigallery2/issues/220))
+(It is not possible to change the admin password, you need to create an other user and delete the default `admin` user, see  #220)

 **Note**: First run, you might have file access issues and port 80 issue, see [#115](https://github.com/bpatrik/pigallery2/issues/115).
 Running `npm start -- --Server-port=8080` will start the app on port 8080 that does not require `root`